You are signing as Guest User as Guest for Guest Entity .

 Pursuant to Article 52 of the Convention and Article XXIX of the Protocol, the United Kingdom of Great Britain and Northern Ireland declares that the United Kingdom’s Ratification shall be extended to the Island of Guernsey, the Cayman Islands and Gibraltar.
 In a subsequent declaration the United Kingdom’s Ratification was also extended to Bermuda and the Isle of Man.
 The United Kingdom’s Instruments of Ratification and subsequent declarations are available on the International Registry website and contain further information regarding the applicability of the Convention and Protocol to these territories.

-Pursuant to Article 52 of the Convention and Article XXIX of the Protocol, the Kingdom of Denmark declares that until further decision, the Convention will not apply to the Faroe Islands and Greenland.
+Pursuant to Article 52 of the Convention the Kingdom of Denmark declares that until further decision, the Convention will not apply to the Faroe Islands.
+Pursuant to Article XXIX of the Aircraft Protocol the Kingdom of Denmark declares that until further decision, the Convention will not apply to the Faroe Islands.

 Article 54(2) of the Cape Town Convention requires that a Contracting State, at the time of its accession to a Protocol, must make the declaration specified in that Article.
 Costa Rica did not make a declaration under Article 54(2) at the time of the deposit of its Instrument of Accession on 26 August 2011.
 UNIDROIT was therefore not able to accept the deposit of the Instrument of Accession to the extent that the instrument relates to the Aircraft Protocol.
 Subsequently on 8 August 2018, the Government of the Republic of Costa Rica deposited its declaration under Article 54(2) of the Cape Town Convention, thus permitting UNIDROIT to accept the deposit of the instrument of accession in respect of the Protocol to the Convention.